Technician Training for Alternative Fuels

 CVEF manages a U.S. Department of Energy-underwritten program that increases awareness of compressed natural gas (CNG) cylinder inspection requirements and encourages natural gas vehicle owners to periodically have their tanks inspected.
 Go to the CVEF website to locate certified cylinder inspectors, learn about cylinder safety inspection training courses, and find out how to apply for scholarships.

-NAFTC is a nationwide training organization that develops curricula and conducts more than 20 courses and workshops focusing on alternative fuel and advanced technology vehicles.
-Thirty NAFTC national training centers are located throughout the United States.
+NAFTC is a nationwide alternative fuel vehicle training organization that develops curricula, conducts training and outreach activities, and manages programs.
+The organization presently offers more than 35 courses and workshops and includes nearly 50 national and associate training center members nationwide.
 Visit the NAFTC website for more information.

 NATEF evaluates technician training programs and providers against automotive industry standards and, if appropriate, recommends them for certification by the National Institute for Automotive Service Excellence, commonly known as ASE.
 Visit the NATEF website for certified entry-level programs and certified in-service training providers.